Moldysmurf38/liri-node-app/README.md

   secret: [Your Spotify Secret goes here] <br/>
 };

+You will need to get your own BandsInTown API key here: https://manager.bandsintown.com/support/bandsintown-api

+Create a file named .env inside the main directory of the app.

+Inside the .env file, type out the following: <br/>
+BANDSINTOWN_API="[Your BandsInTown api key goes here]"

 ### **Installing:**

 Open the base directory of the app inside your Command Prompt or Git Bash window.
 Type into the window the command: npm install.
 Wait for all the required npm packages to be installed, before typing the user commands listed in the Get Started section.